 - The second version of Lara-Su was from the much nicer "Mobius: X Years Later" timeline.
 She was one of the few people not affected by the Cosmic Retcon and helped Future Sonic depose King Shadow, and a while after that became a member of the Future Freedom Fighters.note

-- Done in the final issue of Bill & Ted's Excellent Comic Book, where the two main characters are visited by their grown-up children from the future.
+- Done in the final issue of Bill And Teds Excellent Comic Book, where the two main characters are visited by their grown-up children from the future.

-- Lyra is the daughter of The Incredible Hulk and (a possibly/possibly not) the parallel universe future Anti-Hero Thundra from a world where the male heroes of today are worshipped.
+- Lyra is the daughter of The Incredible Hulk and the parallel universe future Anti-Hero Thundra.

 - In Gold Digger, Brianna Digger's daughter Roquette came back in time to stop her mother from marrying the wrong person! ... only to discover Brianna was merely planning the wedding of some other person and Roquette's timeline was unthreatened.
 Oops?